nicolerg/format_refseq/README.md

 conda activate format-refseq
 snakemake -j 12 -n --latency-wait=90
 ```
-Submit the job for a dry run.
-If it completes without error, edit the last line of the `sbatch` script to be `snakemake -j 12 --latency-wait=90` and submit the job.
+Submit the job for a dry run (indicated by `-n` flag).
+If it completes without error, edit the last line of the `sbatch` script to remove the `-n` or `--dry-run` flag and submit the job.

 ## Outputs
 Look in the `FINAL` subdirectory for main outputs.

+### collapse_orgs.html
+Open this report in your browser to get details about how species were collapsed.

 ### {pseudokingdom}.tar.gz
 Each tarball contains an individual `{accession}.fna.gz` file for each species in the pseudokingdom.
 The header for each `{accession}.fna.gz` sequence includes an NCBI accession and full taxonomy string for the species; these headers correspond to column 1 in `all_lengths.txt` (see below).